Red Turban Rebellions: Factional strife

 In the early 1300s, the imperial court of the Mongol-led Yuan dynasty was split between two factions on how best to govern the empire.
 One faction favored a Mongol-centric policy that favored Mongol and Inner Asian interests while the opposing faction leaned towards a more Han-based "Confucian" governing style.
 The latter group conducted a coup in 1328 to enthrone Kusala (Emperor Mingzong).
 Kusala was literate in the Chinese language and made efforts to write Chinese poetry and to produce Chinese calligraphy.
 He patronized Chinese learning and art with a new academy and office in the inner court.
 Others at court such as the Merkit Majarday and his son, Toqto'a, also led the way in cultivating Chinese learning by establishing contacts with ethnic Han scholars and hiring them as tutors.
 Kusala was assassinated by supporters of his half-brother, Tugh Temür (Emperor Wenzong).
-Tugh Temür died in 1332 and was succeeded by his six-year-old child, Rinchinbal (Emperor Ningzong), who died six months later.
+Tugh Temür died in 1332 and was succeeded by Kusala’s six-year-old child, Rinchinbal (Emperor Ningzong), who died six months later.
 His older brother, Toghon Temür (Emperor Huizong), became emperor at the age of 13.
 He was the last emperor of the Yuan dynasty.